 Every day in Leavenworth, Washington's Bavarian-themed mountain town is like a holiday so you know they do the Christmas season right (there's even a year-round Christmas shop!).

-Thanksgiving weekend brings the Christkindlmarkt, an outdoor holiday market at the City Park that includes food, music, and activities for children.
-Christmas lighting festivities take place on weekend evenings throughout the season, complete with visits from Father Christmas, Saint Nicholas, Santa Claus, and other traditional holiday characters.
+Thanksgiving weekend brings the Christkindlmarkt, an outdoor holiday market at the City Park that includes food, music and activities for children.
+Christmas lighting festivities take place on weekend evenings throughout the season, complete with visits from Father Christmas, Saint Nicholas, Santa Claus and other traditional holiday characters.

-Visitors can meet a talking Christmas tree named Bruce the Spruce, ride on the Polar Express Train, take a pony ride, create handmade toys at the Joyland Toy Shop, and pet some of the Nativity scene animals.
+Visitors can meet a talking Christmas tree named Bruce the Spruce, ride on the Polar Express Train, take a pony ride, create handmade toys at the Joyland Toy Shop and pet some of the Nativity scene animals.

-The park preserves the estate's grand gardens, which include a formal garden, an oriental-style water garden, and two rose gardens.
+Located on the Oregon Coast just south of Coos Bay, Shore Acres State Park occupies property that once was the posh estate of timber baron Louis Simpson.
+The park preserves the estate's grand gardens, which include a formal garden, an oriental-style water garden and two rose gardens.
 A grand display of holiday lights has become an annual tradition at Shore Acres State Park, drawing visitors from around the region.

 Started in 1968 with just a few strings of lights, the annual event has now expanded to include over 325,000 mostly-LED lights.
 The event runs from Thanksgiving through New Year's Eve nightly, including on Christmas Eve and day.

 The Butchart Gardens, just outside of Victoria, B.C., is spectacular and well worth a visit anytime of year, but the Christmas holiday season brings another layer of visual delight in the form of sparkling lights, decor and music.